Arctic sports: Alaskan high kick

 When performing the Alaskan high kick, the athlete sits on the floor, balancing on one foot and holding on to the other foot.
 Their free hand is placed on the floor and the athlete then jumps up, balancing on just their hand.
 The athlete attempts to hit a suspended target.
 The athlete will have to land on the kicking foot without losing balance.

 The highest recorded Alaskan high kick is measured at 2.39 meters (7 feet 10 inches), set by Jesse Frankson at the 2002 Arctic Winter Games.

 One hand reach

-In one hand reach, the athlete balances on one hand, with their elbow tucked into his body.
+In one hand reach, the athlete balances on one hand, with their elbow tucked into their body.
 While balancing on their hand, the athlete reaches up to strike a suspended target.
 After making a successful strike, the striking hand must be the first part of the athlete's body to touch the ground.

 The world record of one hand reach is held by Bernard Clark, reaching 1.78 meters (70 inches).
 The record was set at the 2015 World Eskimo Indian Olympics.